 “I thought, how hard can that be?
 Harder than I thought until I incorporated some “home office rules.”

 I have worked from a home office in my loft/suite for 18 out of the more than 25 years of owning my own business.
 When I started, I struggled to stay concentrated and to be as focused as I was in traditional workplace.
 Work from home, I thought, how hard can that be?
 Harder than I thought until I incorporated some “home office rules.”
+Working from home can be difficult somedays.
+People can easily run into technological problems with their internet, for example.
+If this happens regularly, it might be worth looking into some wow internet plans instead.
+They should be quicker and more reliable, allowing home workers to get on with their work without any connectivity issues.

 Here are the five lessons I learned: